DaveBenham/VenomModules/README.md

 The Partial knob, CV knob, and CV input are all ignored if the IN input is patched (although the CV input can still modify the number of output channels).

-### DETUNE
-Harmonics (integral ratios) are often used to create harmonious results with things like frequency modulation, phase modulation, and ring modulation.
-But if the harmonic is detuned slightly, it can give a richer sound, much like detuned unison voises.
-The result often has a beat tone.
-If the amount of detune (measured in cents) remains constant, the beat tone frequency increases as the pitch rises.
-If the degree of detuning is halved for every rise of one octave, then the beat tone rate remains constant across all frequencies.

-#### AMT (Detune Amount) knob
-This bipolar knob sets the base amount of detuning.
-The default at noon gives no detuning.
-Turning to the left (counterclockwise) detunes to lower frequencies, and to the right (clockwise) detunes to higher frequencies.

-#### COMP (Detune Frequency Compensation) knob
-This unipolar knob controls how much compensation is applied to keep the detuned beat tone rate more constant as frequency changes.
-The fully counterclockwise value of 0 applies no compensation - the detune amount remains constant at all frequencies, and the beat tone rates vary the most.
-The fully clockwise value of 1 decreases the detune amount by 1/2 for every octave rise, and the beat tone rate remains constant at all frequencies.

 ### ROOT input
 Establishes the fundamental V/Oct value (1st partial)